INM-6/nnmt/docs/source/contributor_guide.rst

 Structure
 =========

+NNMT is divided into tools and methods and has a flexible, modular structure.
+The best description of the ideas behind this can be found in our paper:
+`NNMT: A mean-field toolbox for spiking neuronal network model analysis <add missing link>`_.

 Design principles
 =================

-- all calculations are in SI units, without quantities (bare numbers), because one circumvents problems of quantitiy packages (like pint) in combination with special functions (erf, zetac, etc)
+These are some thoughts that we had when we wrote the core package.
+They should be followed when writing new code for the toolbox:

+- **All calculations are to be done in SI units.** We do not use Python quantity packages like ``pint`` or ``quantitites`` inside the actual calculations because this often causes problems in combination with special functions (e.g. ``erf`` or ``zetac`` from SciPy).
+Although we do use ``pint`` for converting parameters including units from yaml files to dictionaries.
+For more detail see the :ref:`models section <subsec models>`.
-- the idea is to resuse as much code as possible. so if two functions in different submodules (like lif.exp and lif.delta) need the same function, it should be put into a higher order module (here _static (rename?)).
-If two submodules that need a similar function are not both part of the same submodule, it might be sensible to combine them in a new submodule
+- **Resuse as much code as possible.** If two functions in different submodules (e.g. in ``lif.exp`` and ``lif.delta``) use the same function, the function should be put into a higher module at a higher level.
+  In the ``lif`` module we introduced the ``_static`` module which serves this purpose.
+Keep in mind that if two modules that need a similar function are not both part of the same submodule, it might be sensible to combine them in a new submodule.
-- think of the module's structure in a very flexible, non-dogmatic way.
-If the canonical split into neuron type, synapse type doesn't fit, feel free to adjust the submodule structure accordingly.
-An inspiration to us was the submodule structure of scipy, which (at least it seemed so to me) is rather free and fitted to the needs at hand.
+- **The package's structure is supposed to be adapted in a flexible, non-dogmatic way.** If the canonical split into neuron type, synapse type doesn't fit, feel free to adjust the submodule structure accordingly.
+An inspiration to us was the submodule structure of SciPy, which (at least it seemed so to us) is rather free and fitted to the needs at hand.

 Tools
 =====

-- the tools are ordered according to neuron and synapse type, because that seemed like the most sensible structure, starting off with LIF neurons
+Tools are **Python functions** and constitute the core of NNMT.
+They actually perform the calculations.

+We decided to **sort them into different submodules**.
+Originally, starting off with tools for LIF neurons, we thought the most sensible split is according to neuron type (e.g. LIF, binary, etc.) and then, if required, another split according to synapse type (e.g. delta, exponential).
+But analytical theories of neuronal network models are very versatile.
+Therefore other ways of sorting the tools might be more appropriate for different tools.

+It is vital that all tools have **meaningful names** and **comprehensive docstrings** (see :ref:`documentation section <subsec docs>` for more details).

+_Tools
+******

 - the function doing the job is the underscored function; it gets all parameters as arguments directly
+- should be using parameter checks (decorators in utils)
+- should raise warnings if valid parameter regime is left
+- should raise errors if return values are meaningless (negative rates)

+Wrappers
+********

 - to make a tool usable with the convenience layer (aka models), it gets a wrapper function (without the underscore)
 - the wrapper function checks all parameters and results available
 - the wrapper function invoces the _cache function

-- should be using parameter checks (decorators in utils)
-- should raise warnings if valid parameter regime is left
-- should raise errors if return values are meaningless (negative rates)
-- should have meaningful names
-- need to have good docstring
+.. _subsec models:

 Models
 ======